 The internet contains lots of false information that sadly some people believe.
 One of the most common myths about root canals out there is that they cause cancer.
-At the Center for Advanced Dentistry, Dr. White is here to debunk this common root canal myth and help you understand just how beneficial root canals are to your health.
+At the Center for Advanced Dentistry, Dr. Forbes is here to debunk this common root canal myth and help you understand just how beneficial root canals are to your health.

 Do Root Canals Cause Cancer?

 No. This myth about root canals is actually scientifically incorrect.
 It’s also a public health hazard that this false information can prevent people from getting a procedure they actually need.
 The myth roots back to the 1920s based on research from dentist, Dr. Weston Price.
 Price ran a series of poorly designed and flawed tests to conclude that root canals cause cancer and other harmful diseases.